nortd/lasersaur/manual/firmware_setup.md

 [Index](index.md) -- [Lasersaur Software](software.md) | [BeagleBone Setup](bbb_setup.md) | [LasaurApp Setup](lasaurapp_setup.md) | Firmware Setup

 The firmware is a low-level software component on one of the DriveBoard's chips (Atmega328).
 It is responsible for all the real-time stepper pulsing.
 It communicates with the BBB by UART.
 Initially, when setting up the DriveBoard, the firmware needs to be flashed onto this chip.
-Some LasaurApp changes also comprise a change to the firmware.
+Some LasaurApp updates also comprise a change to the firmware.
 If this is the case the firmware needs to be flashed as well.
 This can easily be done from the web interface's menu:

 - `Admin/Flash Firmware`